cfrigaard/pservice/README.md

 is not equal to the `service`s mode before, since there are differences in the amount of services visible from the two subsystem.

+# A note on active but exited services

 Furthermore, there may be subtle differences in calling `/etc/init.d/` individual via